stefanrueger/urboot/docs/background.md

     urclock`

-  - A bootloader with dual-boot support needs to know which port pin is assigned to the chip select of the SPI flash memory, which pin drives a blinking LED (if wanted), where the tx/rx lines are for serial communication, how long the watchdog timeout should be etc. This explodes the option space for this bootloader.
-Using the accompanying urloader sketch for burning this bootloader onto a board mitigates this somewhat by the use of "template" bootloaders (see TEMPLATE option).
-Urloader lets you interactively set at bootloader burn time which pins it should set/clear for LED, chip select, and RX/TX (for software serial I/O).
-Urloader knows some common boards and offers the right bootloaders for them.
+  - A bootloader with dual-boot support needs to know which port pin is assigned to the chip select of the SPI flash memory, which pin drives a blinking LED (if wanted), where the RX/TX lines are for serial communication, how long the watchdog timeout should be etc. This explodes the option space for this bootloader.
+Template bootloaders (see TEMPLATE option) provide space holders for code that sets/clears the right pin for LED and chip select for dual bootloaders.
+In most cases they won't work unmodified, though.

   - Remember that dual-boot bootloaders communicate with the SPI flash memory at all external and WDT resets.
 Therefore, all other attached SPI devices need their chip select pulled